Fellowships

 Wellcome Discovery Award

-Calls are held 3 times a year, usually in April, July and November/December.
+Calls are held three times per year, usually in April, July, and November/December.

-Grant amount – covers research expenses and usually lasts for 8 years.
+Grant amount: covers research expenses and usually lasts for eight years.
 All budget requests must be justified.
-Lead applicant must contribute at least 20% of their research time to this award, if based in the UK or Republic of Ireland, salary cannot be requested.
+Lead applicant must contribute at least 20 per cent of their research time to this award; if based in the UK or Republic of Ireland, salary cannot be requested.
 Co-applicant and staff salaries can be requested.

 Eligibility